MarinaNikon/2_Statistical_Inference/README.md

 2. Evaluate the impact of **geographical zone** (West, South, East) on sales growth

 ## Dataset
-The dataset is included in the repository and contains observations from **24 stores**.
+The dataset (anova_assignment_data.csv) is included in the repository and located in the root directory.
+The dataset contains observations from **24 stores**.

 ### Dataset Description
 Key variables: